 So, what now?

-This book brings together various interactive components to offer a lovely humorous book that should hold the attention of your child.
+This book combines various interactive components to offer a lovely, humorous book that should hold your child’s attention.
 If you happen to be a bit of a fantasy geek yourself, you may like that the author has packed in plenty of references to real-life dragon mythology.

 This interactive and humorous book, The Dragon Keeper's Handbook by Kate Haworth and Monica Armino, truly captivated my child's attention.
 As a parent, I appreciated the numerous references to real-life dragon mythology, which added an extra layer of excitement for me too.
 My child enjoyed learning how to care for their new baby dragon, which the book cleverly guides them through.
 The combination of engaging content and hands-on activities made this an enjoyable read for both of us.